Morning chapel daily at 8 a.m.

-Under the shadow of Covid19, classes are happening on an individual basis and at times with two students in the same classroom.
-This is impacting the level of signing contact and we are seeing our youngest students more isolated from the older students and therefore not receiving that impact of fluent signers that we once saw.
+Since May 2020, we have been running more as a tutoring center than as a school.
+One student is coming fulltime.
+The others are coming part-time for ASL and language intervention therapy.
+This is impacting the level of signing contact and we are seeing our youngest students more isolated and not receiving that impact of fluent signers that we once saw.

 At CSCD we have several objectives, the most important of which is to see our students come to a saving knowledge of Jesus Christ.
 The second most important objective is language development.